 Perfect Fall Road Trips for When You Need to Escape Seattle

 The long and the short of it is that you truly can't go wrong at any of the scenic road trip destinations in Washington below, all within a few hours of Seattle.
-Just remember, Washington still has a statewide mask mandate—so you’ll need to wear one wherever you go.
+Just remember, Washington reinstated its statewide mask mandate on August 23—so you’ll need to wear one wherever you go.

 Bellingham is sort of a no-brainer when it comes to Washington State road trips: From Seattle, it’s a straight shot up the 5, and once you get there, you’ll have a laundry list of things to see and do.
 For starters, kick off the day with a visit to Mount Bakery Cafe, which is open seven days a week in downtown Bellingham (if you want to sit indoors, you’ll have to show proof of vaccination).
 After that, take some time to stroll around the nearby shops, or take a hike in Maritime Heritage Park, which has a number of trails and is mere blocks from the cafe.

 Next, it wouldn’t be right to visit Bellingham without experiencing its Historic Fairhaven District, which dates back to 1883 and is full of exactly the kind of charming shops, breweries, and restaurants you’d expect (like Stones Throw Brewery and Village Books).
 If you’re up for more hiking, you may also want to make the drive to Larrabee State Park, then end the day with a sunset ride on Chuckanut Drive, a 24-mile scenic highway that never fails to deliver stunning views of the San Juan Islands and Samish Bay.